 Cleaning Your Jewellery

-Formulated liquid dips for gold jewellery are available and are highly effective in removing tarnish and surface dirt, bringing back shine and luster.
+Formulated liquid dips for solid gold jewellery are available and are highly effective in removing tarnish and surface dirt, bringing back shine and luster.
 For best results directions should always be followed carefully and care taken.

 Other Jewellery Care Tips